swapnil1023/outline/project.md

 ## Tip
 - Make good use of SliverList widget.
 - Instead of making an UI element from scratch, see if a similar package is available at pub.dev or not.
 This will cut down your time requirements and these packages are usually very light and easy to use.
-- Make use of different [providers](https://medium.com/flutter-community/making-sense-all-of-those-flutter-providers-e842e18f45dd#id_token=eyJhbGciOiJSUzI1NiIsImtpZCI6IjI1MmZjYjk3ZGY1YjZiNGY2ZDFhODg1ZjFlNjNkYzRhOWNkMjMwYzUiLCJ0eXAiOiJKV1QifQ.eyJpc3MiOiJodHRwczovL2FjY291bnRzLmdvb2dsZS5jb20iLCJuYmYiOjE2MTA1Njc5ODYsImF1ZCI6IjIxNjI5NjAzNTgzNC1rMWs2cWUwNjBzMnRwMmEyamFtNGxqZGNtczAwc3R0Zy5hcHBzLmdvb2dsZXVzZXJjb250ZW50LmNvbSIsInN1YiI6IjEwOTE4MTA5ODUyMjQzMTE0NTc1NyIsImVtYWlsIjoic3dhcG5pbHNpbmdoMTAyM0BnbWFpbC5jb20iLCJlbWFpbF92ZXJpZmllZCI6dHJ1ZSwiYXpwIjoiMjE2Mjk2MDM1ODM0LWsxazZxZTA2MHMydHAyYTJqYW00bGpkY21zMDBzdHRnLmFwcHMuZ29vZ2xldXNlcmNvbnRlbnQuY29tIiwibmFtZSI6IlN3YXBuaWwgU2luZ2giLCJwaWN0dXJlIjoiaHR0cHM6Ly9saDMuZ29vZ2xldXNlcmNvbnRlbnQuY29tL2EtL0FPaDE0R2c2ZThPX2I2dTRNVDhySHVLUFpLS1RuWjJfT1VjWE9CS2c2R21PTkJrPXM5Ni1jIiwiZ2l2ZW5fbmFtZSI6IlN3YXBuaWwiLCJmYW1pbHlfbmFtZSI6IlNpbmdoIiwiaWF0IjoxNjEwNTY4Mjg2LCJleHAiOjE2MTA1NzE4ODYsImp0aSI6IjFkNWYzMDVmYjM5ZmE5ZDI3NWFjM2JhZDlhNDY0NWY1MzQwZjk4NWUifQ.yqJxxxnpjpyoHpA8-6kEEML-Izpk0PwXIcamGmk0AccthREVZP-2EK9vwVjCtR5WXkGCLKQSUrlKwC3IpkOLsFb3JcN_tD16xacn5uxvtcUspBAlMMK5a8Rnd5U_RWEoParwPWoZT_cXMOF9KQUDyHDCyWzXoUbSDaUChqpwEDyYUHIFWCQssv0rHBnqCNPRZBsECPmIu6HOP1laTkuVLmfmVZSErX67XDnfJdU3EJGQpEpui9s44ByNlBampw-fcKjS32PlKgLjNbNwCJOcUb0oxyo5FwMszAOMzGGU6BcEZwQOq6ZIZK-pEq2KVH-VQjeEWixUqkasEEYEjWurmA) for making the user doccument available throught the widget tree.
+- Make use of different [providers](https://medium.com/flutter-community/making-sense-all-of-those-flutter-providers-e842e18f45dd) for making the user doccument available throught the widget tree.
 - Use proper indentation while writing the code, this will help you navigate better in your code.

 ## Bring it On!
 - Try to make the UI as good looking as possible with the use of different tools and packages available.
 - Write the code for search bar(Hint: simple sub-string based query).
 - Try to implement the sort and filter feature.
-- Try to incorporarte a loading spinner wherever needed.
+- Try to incorporate a loading spinner wherever needed.
 - Write the code for the map button in the product description page, which will show the shop's location in google maps.
-- Write the code for the call bullon in the product description page, which will automatically dial the shops contact number.
+- Write the code for the call button in the product description page, which will automatically dial the shop's contact number.
 - Try different transitions animation like hero animations etc.
 - Make a image viewer for displaying the product image, you should also be able to zoom in or out or rotate the image.